 Zero Tolerance For Sexual Harassment In The Workplace

 It is well known that sexual harassment in the workplace is prohibited.
-It is an action that is treated more harshly in all areas of society now, and people are much more aware of it when it is occurring.
-Unfortunately, sexual harassment at work still occurs and may leave a victim wondering what they can do about it.
+It is an action that is treated more harshly in all areas of society now, and people are much more aware of it when it occurs.
+Unfortunately, sexual harassment at work still happens and may leave victims wondering what they can do about it.

-At DeWitt Law, LLC, we do not tolerate any forms of sexual harassment.
-Our Columbus-based firm has over 20 years of experience fighting for the rights of employees who have been sexually harassed, wrongfully terminated or involved in adverse employment law situations.
-We work to protect our clients, their families, their livelihoods and their futures.
+At my Columbus-based firm, DeWitt Law, LLC, I do not tolerate any form of sexual harassment.
+My name is Michael W. DeWitt, and I am a lawyer with over 20 years of experience fighting for the rights of employees who have been sexually harassed, wrongfully terminated or involved in adverse employment law situations.
+I work to protect my clients, their families, their livelihoods and their futures.

 The Forms That Sexual Harassment Can Take